Education

 For annualized yield calculations, always pair breakeven cushion with your yield target.
 A trade with a 3% breakeven cushion and 25% annualized yield is more aggressive than one with a 7% cushion and 15% yield.
 The right balance depends on your risk tolerance and conviction in the underlying stock.

-Every trade starts with breakeven.
-Calculate it before you enter, track it as you collect premium, and use it to decide when to exit.
+Calculate breakeven before you enter, track it as you collect premium, and use it to decide when to exit.
 The breakeven calculator runs all of these formulas instantly for any stock, strike, and premium combination.

 Calculate your breakeven on any options trade